DannyOnCode/MAD-2020-threadapp/README.md

 INSTANT NOTIFICATIONS!
 Never miss out on new texts and posts with our instant notifications.
 You can customise what notifications you will like to recieve.

+## documentation.

+The documentation for this application was made using JavaDoc.
+A generated copy can be found hosted [here](https://orbitalsqwib.github.io/MAD-2020-threadapp/).
+(Done for Stage 2)

 ## technologies.

 ### firebase.